neumino/blog/_posts/2024-05-03-you-must-learn-to-think-in-terms-of-components-and-apis.md

 ---
 layout: post
+category : Growing-as-an-engineer
-category : Growing as an engineer tags : [softwareengineering, system, design, api, component]
+tags : [softwareengineering, system, design, api, component]
 title: You must learn to think in terms of components and APIs
 ---
 {% include JB/setup %}

-Growing as an engineer: You must learn to think in terms of components and APIs
+Growing-as-an-engineer: You must learn to think in terms of components and APIs

 One difference between writing code at school and writing school in the industry is that as a software engineer, you simply cannot deeply understand every single part of the system you work on.
 The only way for you to be efficient is to be able to build a mental model of how your system works with high level components and their APIs.